waii-ai/waii-hands-on-lab/lab-docs/3_sql_bot_with_update.md

 ### Next step

 Now we are able to generate query, get query results, and update the query based on the previous questions.
+But there's no insights from the result.
+Let's use the LLM to show insights from the data.
+And make it more like a human.